Pemmican | Definition | Meaning | Shelf Life | Benefits | Recipe | FAQ

 For this reason, he adopted the meat-only carnivore diet for a year after the expedition to study the long-term effects.
 According to the research reports, he remained in perfect health.

-However, the fat in Pemmican can become rancid.
+The fat can become rancid when stored incorrectly.
 The fat can oxidize if stored incorrectly, e.g., when exposed to air, heat, or sunlight.

-Also, high humidity during storage can cause moisture from the air to penetrate pemmican.
+Also, high humidity during storage can cause moisture from the air to penetrate the bars.
 And as soon as it gets damp, pemmican can spoil.

-Hence, it’s essential to protect pemmican from oxygen and moisture.
+Hence, it’s essential to protect it from oxygen and moisture.

-So if you store Pemmican in a cool and dry place, you can expect it to last for years.
+So, if you store it in a cool and dry place, you can expect it to last for years or even decades.
 However, to ensure it is still in good condition, I would inspect the stock annually and replenish it if necessary.

 Is Pemmican Healthy?

-This traditional Pemmican recipe from North American Indians combines the two most easily digestible ingredients for our health: fat and animal proteins.
+The traditional recipe combines the two most easily digestible ingredients for our health: fat and animal proteins.

 Therefore, traditional pemmican is a historical food today more than ever of health importance.